Mohit2024/stunning-octo-adventure/README.md

 See what I just did, I just added a cute cat to try and get you focused on the thing that I am currently writing to you.
 You feel more inclined because you want to continuously see the cute cat on your screen.
 However, if I were to post somethng that you didn't like, you would immediately lose interest.
 For example, this...

 ![Big Chungus](https://cdn.vox-cdn.com/thumbor/VVXayrypyYIMqiHWIYdL77FRF_o=/1400x1400/filters:format(png)/cdn.vox-cdn.com/uploads/chorus_asset/file/22408516/Big_Chungus.png)

+Now, because of this, you feel uncomfortable and you don't want to read the rest of my writing.